 One more season.
 One last secret.

-Now I’m playing the most dangerous game of my career—falling for the teammate who makes me feel like I’m finally winning something that matters, while fighting to keep my sexuality buried.
+Now I’m playing the most dangerous game of my career—falling for the rookie who makes me feel more alive than I ever have, while battling trauma I’ve buried so deep I almost believed it was gone.

-I know I should focus on proving myself to the team, but something about the way Ethan watches me when he thinks I’m not looking makes me want to push him.
-To crack that perfect composure.
-To make him see me.
+And yet, something about the way he watches me when he thinks no one’s looking makes me want to break him wide open.
+Crack that perfect composure.